syncfusion-content/wpf-docs/wpf/Updown/Getting-Started.md

 ---
 layout: post
 title: Getting Started with UpDown control | WPF | Syncfusion
-description: This section describes about how to add WPF UpDown control in WPF application.
+description: This section describes about how to add UpDown control in WPF application.
 platform: wpf
 control: UpDown
 documentation: ug
 ---
 # Getting Started

-This section explains how to add WPF **UpDown** control to an application and its structure.
+This section explains how to create WPF UpDown control and its structure.

 ## Structure of UpDown